jzlyy/kubernetes-HPA-VPA/README.md

 # kubernetes-HPA-VPA
-"Elastic horizontal and vertical scaling of pod quantity and resources based on HPA/VPA"
+Dynamically scale the number of Pods and resource usage based on HPA/VPA.

 ## HPA Scaling
 ### Scaling based on Resource metrics (CPU, Memory)